jensbrak/Phiddle/README.md

 ## Phiddle is not (and will most likely not be):
 * Fancy graphics or a full blown screen ruler program
 * Supporting physical units (or scaling/DPI-awareness) or multiple screens
-* Well written as far as I'm concerned, code is for trying out ideas but not form basis of a real app
+* Near production quality of an app, functionality and code is for fun and to explore and... fiddle.
+Sorry Phiddle.
-* Mobile app
+* Supporting mobile devices

 # Instructions
 ## Features